How To Get Gmail Id With Googlemail.com Extension

 That means that when an email is sent to firstname.lastname@example.org it will also be delivered to email@example.com.

-Use a Googlemail.com Address to Combat Spam
+Use a Googlemail.com Address To Combat Spam

 You can give out firstname.lastname@example.org email address only to one who is important or close contacts, while using a gmail.com email address for other stuff

 However, you will need to create a filter plus label in your gmail account, so that all important emails are labeled, and you never miss any.

-Creating Filters in Gmail
+Creating Filters In Gmail